Thank you for visiting the MDEStat website, and for your interest in Maryland's environment.

 How Does MDEStat Work?

 MDEStat Panel - MDEStat is guided by regular meetings of the MDEStat Panel.
 The Panel is composed of MDE’s Secretary, Deputy Secretaries, Budget Director, Operational Services Director, IT Director, Principal Counsel, and the MDEStat Director.
-MDE is divided into five major administrations, and the MDEStat Panel reviews performance data for each administration approximately once per month.
-MDEStat meetings are every Monday-morning, and are open to visitors.
+MDE is divided into five major administrations, and the MDEStat Panel reviews performance data for each administration approximately once every two months.
+MDEStat meetings are on Monday mornings as scheduled, and are open to visitors.

 In Advance of MDEStat Meetings - Accurate and timely data is critical to the success of the MDEStat process.
 Prior to each meeting, the administration or office on that meeting’s agenda is required to submit data to the MDEStat Director.
 The MDEStat data submissions cover a wide variety of activities and information, from permitting and inspections, to outcome measures such as air quality, to internal processes such as filling vacancies.

 After the submission is received, the MDEStat Office analyzes the information and prepares a briefing memo for the Panel members, with data summaries and suggested questions.
 The MDEStat Office is responsible for critically reviewing the information, comparing it to previously-submitted information, asking follow-up questions, and holding meetings as needed.

 At MDEStat Meetings - At the meetings, the managers answer questions from the Panel that are based on data submitted by the administration and analyzed by the MDEStat Office.
 Opportunities for improvement, follow-up, and additional useful data are identified.